IntellegixLabs/IntellegixLabs/README.md

 - **Frameworks**: Experimenting with and contributing to frameworks that improve development efficiency.
 - **Mobile and Desktop Applications**: Innovating applications across different platforms.

-## Join Us

-We love collaborating with fellow developers and tech enthusiasts!
-Follow our journey as we explore new projects and share our insights.

-Thank you for visiting IntellegixLabs!
+# IntellegixLabs!
 Stay tuned for our latest projects and updates.